-Of course, no one can afford to miss out on the opportunities of the web and, eventually, every marketer will have to master online marketing.
+Of course, no one can afford to miss out on the opportunities and every marketer will need to master online marketing.

-Employing a few of these offline marketing tactics can help you to not put all of your eggs into one basket in the meantime, as well as diversify your lead generation beyond social media, content marketing, and the like.
+Employing these offline digital marketing tactics can help diversify your lead generation beyond social media, content marketing, and the like.